pld/bamboo/docs/advanced_commands.rst

 Updating Dataset Metadata
 -------------------------

+The following metadata fields can be added to a dataset:

+* *attribution*: attribution and original of this dataset.
+* *description*: a text description of the dataset.
+* *label*: a label or name for this dataset.
+* *license*: the license this dataset is under.

+The fieldname is in bold with suggested uses to the right.

 To set the metadata on a dataset, make a `PUT` request to `info`, this will also return the update dataset info.